maurits-out/spring-boot-movie-mashup/README.md

             - RewritePath=/movie-mashup, /top-recommendations
 ```

-In the first part we specify the URL of the Movie Eureka service whicch is not that interesting.
+In the first part we specify the URL of the Movie Eureka service which is not that interesting.
 What is, is the uri property.
 By setting it to `lb://MOVIE-MASHUP` we enable client-side load balancing where the URL is obtained from Movie Eureka service using the application ID of the Movie Mashup service, i.e. **MOVIE-MASHUP**.